 Lexa Murphy, PhD

 Dr. Lexa Murphy is a postdoctoral research fellow at Seattle Children’s Hospital under the mentorship of Dr. Tonya Palermo.
 She received her Ph.D. in clinical psychology from Vanderbilt University and completed her predoctoral internship training in child psychology at University of Washington/Seattle Children’s Hospital.
-Her interests include the development and testing of interventions for youth with chronic pain; examining longitudinal relations among pain, sleep, and anxiety/depressive symptoms; and family processes involved in the transition from acute to chronic pain after a new medical diagnosis.
+Her research interests include family adjustment after a pediatric medical diagnosis, psychosocial predictors of pain in pediatric inflammatory bowel disease, and development and testing of interventions for youth with chronic pain.

 Caitlin Murray, PhD

 Postdoctoral Research Fellow